 Special Collections: Rare Books & College Archives

-Special Collections is closed for in person visits for the Fall 2020 semester.
+Special Collections is closed for in person visits for the Spring 2021 semester.

 The Department of Special Collections houses the college’s archives and its rare book collection.
 The collecting mission of the archives is limited to materials directly related to Skidmore College.
 This includes, but is not limited to, department and committee records, college and student publications, photographs, news articles, audio-visual recordings, and writings about Skidmore and its community of students, employees and alumni.
 Our rare books collection encompasses numerous small named collections of rare books as well as an artists’ books collection.
 These books are all cataloged and searchable online, through the Library’s Catalog (choose “Special Collections” under the “Location” limiter).